 Feeling down and frustrated after the 2016 Election, a friend of mine reached out to collaborate on "Queer Magic".
-The goal was to design a word mark that could be applied to shirts or sweatshirts and be sold online, with proceeds benefitting LGBTQ-focused causes.
+The goal was to design a word mark that could be applied to shirts or sweatshirts and be sold online.

 I created a gig poster for the band Bon Iver.
 I started the process with an original screenprint of three deer.
 To create the rock/iceberg, I utilized found images of rocks, applied a halftone screen, printed them, and collaged them to this final shape.
 I incorporated simple, but distressed typography and a bright, somewhat eerie blue to create a final poster that was serene and mesmerizing, much like the music of Bon Iver.
 Final size: 18"x24".